nnguyen90/workshop/WS04/readme.md

 # Workshop #4: Constructors, Destructors and Current object
 * Version 1.0
 * Version 1.1, corrections during the overview session
+* Version 1.2, Corrected the name TourPassenger to TourTicket.

 ## Workshop Online Overview Session.
 (Monday Oct 03 8:55 - 9:45)
 The overview session will go through the workshop, explaining the steps and answering questions you might have.